Options Comparison

 In addition, instead of using only attorneys for this process, the couple has access to a team of professionals, each specializing in a different field of expertise.
 As needed, the Collaborative Team may include mental health professionals as coaches for the marriage partners, a child specialist to give the children a voice in the process, and a financial specialist (such as a qualified financial specialist or certified divorce financial analyst) to help the couple analyze the impact of their financial decisions.

 All the professionals involved – the attorneys, the mental health professionals, and the financial specialists – have special training to help contain the cost of the divorce process, by using limited family funds in the most effective way possible.
-The couple can use the financial specialist as a neutral to work on budgeting and property distribution, and a child specialist as a neutral to work on parenting issues.
+The couple can use the financial specialist as a neutral to work on budgeting and property distribution, and a coach/mental health professional as a neutral to work on parenting issues, communication and the emotional aspects of divorce.
 The attorneys are always available for consultation as problem areas are addressed.

 Divorcing parties benefit from the skills, advice, and support of attorneys and other helping professionals while striving to work things out in a positive, future-focused manner.
 Working together, they are able to dissolve the marriage in a way that addresses everyone’s legal, financial, and emotional needs within the resources of the family.
 When a settlement is reached, the Collaborative attorneys file the appropriate paperwork required by the court to complete the divorce.